qgustavor/mega/readme.md

 fs.createReadStream('myfile.txt').pipe(storage.upload('myfile.txt'))
 ```

-Upload a file to mega.
+Upload a file to Mega.
 You can pass in buffer data or just pipe data into it.
 Callback returns uploaded file object.
 If you don't specify callback you can listen for `complete` event to get the file handle.

 **Supported options:**